Dylan Efron: Career

 Efron is a social media influencer on Instagram.
 As a production coordinator, he has worked on films such as Ready Player One, The Accountant, Live by Night, and American Sniper.
 He served as a producer of the Daytime Emmy Award-winning Down to Earth with Zac Efron, a travel documentary starring his brother.

-Efron's brother Zac announced the creation of a YouTube channel in March 2019.
-The video sharing platform hosts two weekly series.
-"Off the Grid" follows Zac and Dylan as they participate in outdoor activities and trips without electronic devices—with the exception of a video camera in order to document their experiences.
+Since 2019, Efron has featured in Off the Grid, a series hosted on his brother's YouTube channel following the pair as they participate in outdoor activities and trips without electronic devices.

 On June 5, 2024, it was announced that Efron would be a contestant on Peacock's third season of The Traitors.
 The season premiered in January 2025.
 Dylan, along with Lord Ivar Mountbatten, Dolores Catania, and Gabby Windey were declared winners as Faithfuls.

-On September 3, 2025, Efron was announced as a celebrity participant for season 34 of ABC's Dancing with the Stars.
-Efron is partnered with professional dancer Daniella Karagach for the competition.
+On September 3, 2025, Efron was announced as a competitor on season 34 of ABC's Dancing with the Stars.
+Efron was partnered with Daniella Karagach for the competition and placed fourth in the season finale.
+In 2026, he starred in the music video of "Wish I Didn't" by country singer Megan Moroney.

+Personal life

+Efron has been in a relationship with Courtney King, his high school sweetheart, since at least 2016.